by John W. Ritenbaugh (1932-2023)

 Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord, as His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 (II Peter 1:2-4)

-Love, godly love, is the fruit, the product of that Spirit which now courses through our lives.
+Love, godly love, is the fruit, the product of that Spirit that now courses through our lives.
 That Spirit guides us and leads us into truth.
 It remains our responsibility, however, to choose to follow its guidance, to obey the truths of the great God who is creating His image in us.
-Obedience to His commands is godly love, the fruit of His Spirit that empowers us, the supreme virtue of the Almighty Creator.
+Obedience to His commands, principles, and example is godly love, the fruit of His Spirit that empowers us, the supreme virtue of the Almighty Creator.